LMB25/ICCL/user_manual.md

 1. click on the Clustering page
 2. click on the Features tab
 3. list of the different features with short explanations, grouped by perspective
-4. select the desired features in the dropdown lists
-Note: you don't have to select features for each perspective
+4. select the desired features in the dropdown lists - note: you don't have to select features for each perspective
 5. click the SET SELECTED FEATURES button
 ### Graph Embedding
+The process execution graphs get enriched with features and are then embedded, so that a clustering algorithm can handle them.
+In the graph embedding tab, you can specify which kind of embedding technique you want to use.
+Please see [Graph Embedding Methods](#graph-embedding-methods) for more information about the embedding algorithms.

 ![Graph_Embedding.png](assets%2FGraph_Embedding.png)

-To conduct the grpah embedding you can choose the following path:
+To specify the graph embedding technique, follow those steps:

-* 1: You have chosen the option Clustering from the sidebar
-* 3: You select Embedding from the horizontal bar
-* 3.a: You can select a graph embedding method
-Here you have to opportunity to do the graph embedding automatically, otherwise you can choose a graph embedding method where you choose your parameter.
+1. click on the Clustering page
+2. click on the Embedding tab
+3. select one of the embedding techniques
+4. depending on your selection in 3., a set of adjustable parameters is displayed - you can insert custom parameter values or leave it at the default settings
+5. click the PARSE EMBEDDING PARAMETERS button
 #### Custom Feature Graph Embedding
 #### Graph2Vec
 #### Feather-G